 An integrated soft-start feature brings all outputs into regulation in a controlled manner when returning to S0/S1 state from any sleep state.
-During S0 the VIDPGD signal indicates that the GMCH and CPU $V{TT}$ termination voltage is within spec and operational.
+During S0 the VIDPGD signal indicates that the GMCH and CPU V{TT} termination voltage is within spec and operational.

-Each output is monitored for undervoltage events.
+All outputs, except $V{\rm ICH7},$ have undervoltage protection.
 The switching regulator also has overvoltage and overcurrent protection.
 Thermal shutdown is integrated.